BA/Leverhulme Small Research Grants 2022-23 guidance notes

 When completing your application, it is recommended that you take note of the following points:

-Plain text: if entering plain text, please avoid using symbols as some may not be accepted by Flexi-Grant (this includes the following symbols: < >).
+Plain text: If entering plain text, please avoid using symbols as some may not be accepted by the Flexi-Grant: This includes the following symbols: < >

-Application sharing: you can invite other contributors to join the application.
-All contributors must be registered on the GMS and mark their work as ‘Complete’ before you can submit your application – including the referee.
+Application sharing: You can invite other contributors to join the application.
+All contributors must be registered on the Flexi-Grant grants management system and mark their work as ‘Complete’ before you can submit your application – including the referee.